eduvpn/documentation/LDAP.md

 If you use LDAPS and your LDAP server has a self signed certificate you may need to make the CA certificate available on the VPN machine.

-On the IPA server the CA is stored in `/etc/ipa/ca.crt`.
+On the IPA server the CA certificate is stored in `/etc/ipa/ca.crt`.
 Copy this to the machine running the VPN software.
+If you don't have direct access to the IPA server you can also use OpenSSL to obtain the CA certificate:

+    $ openssl s_client -showcerts -connect ipa.example.org:ldaps

+You can copy/paste the CA certificate from the certificates shown.

+**NOTE**: make sure you validate this CA out of band!
+You MUST be sure this is the actual CA!

 ## CentOS / Fedora